mariusbock/mariusbock.github.io/_pages/about.md

   - /about.html
 ---

-Hi, my name is Marius and currently doing an interdisciplinary PhD at the University of Siegen being part of two research groups (Computer Vision and Ubiquitous Computing).
-My research mainly focuses on combining both (wearable) sensor and video data in the context of Human Activity Recognition (HAR).

-I joined both the Computer Vision group headed by [Prof. Dr. Michael Moeller](https://www.vsa.informatik.uni-siegen.de/en/moeller-michael) and the Ubiquitous Computing group headed by [Prof. Dr. Kristof Van Laerhoven](https://ubicomp.eti.uni-siegen.de/home/team/kristof.html?lang=de) at the University of Siegen in February 2021.
-I received my Bachelor's degree in Information Systems from the University of Cologne in 2017 and my Master's degree in Data Science from the University of Mannheim in 2020.
-I wrote my master thesis on "Multiple Object Tracking by Link Prediction using Graph Convolutional Networks" under the supervision of [Prof. Dr. Margret Keuper](https://www.uni-mannheim.de/dws/people/professors/prof-dr-ing-margret-keuper/).
+I am currently doing a PhD at both the Computer Vision group headed by [Prof. Dr. Michael Moeller](https://www.vsa.informatik.uni-siegen.de/en/moeller-michael) and the Ubiquitous Computing group headed by [Prof. Dr. Kristof Van Laerhoven](https://ubicomp.eti.uni-siegen.de/home/team/kristof.html?lang=de) at the University of Siegen.

-In 2015 I was awarded the Dean's list - Award for excellent students, being among the top 5% of my bachelor studies.
-Later that year, as part of my bachelor studies, I did an exchange semester at the University of Seoul in South Korea.

-In 2016 I did a 6-month internship as a business analyst/ developer at the SAP Innovation Center Silicon Valley in Brisbane Australia.
-During my internship I voluntarily in Kaggle competitions and was invited to present my findings in front of the SAP Innovation Center Silicon Valley staff.
+My research interest lie in both wearable and video Human Activity Recognition as well as the combination of both.

-In 2017 I received the DAAD RISE worldwide scholarship to spend 3 months as a research intern at the Yale University in the US under the co-supervision of [Prof. Dr. Jakub Szefer](https://seas.yale.edu/faculty-research/faculty-directory/jakub-szefer) and [Prof. Dr. Ali Sunyaev](https://www.aifb.kit.edu/web/Ali_Sunyaev/en).
+Before joining the groups in Siegen, I received my bachelor's degree (with distinction) in Information Systems in from the University of Cologne.
+In 2017 I was awarded the DAAD RISE worldwide scholarship to spent three months at the Yale University under the supervision of [Prof. Dr. Jakub Szefer](https://seas.yale.edu/faculty-research/faculty-directory/jakub-szefer) and [Prof. Dr. Ali Sunyaev](https://www.aifb.kit.edu/web/Ali_Sunyaev/en).
+In 2020 I received my master’s degree (with honors) in Data Science from the University of Mannheim.

-In 2019, being part of team of 8 other Data Science students, my team and I finished top 10 of 150 teams from 28 countries in the Data Mining Cup 2019 and were invited to present our findings in Berlin.

-In 2021 I was awarded the House of Young Talents - Young Acadamy 2021 PhD scholarship and ZESS Stipend Award 2021.
+# News

+- Feb 2023: I was selected to be Student Volunteer Chair at the UbiComp/ISWC 2023 in Cancun Mexico!
+- Sep 2022: Our journal article "Investigating (Re)current state-of-the-art in Human Activity Recognition Datasets" was published in Frontiers in Computer Science!
+- Jan 2022: Our workshop paper "A Public Repository to Improve Replicability and Collaboration in Deep Learning for HAR" has been accepted at PerCom 2022.
+- Sep 2021: Our paper "Improving Deep Learning for HAR with shallow LSTMs" was awarded the best paper award at UbiComp/ ISWC 2021!
+- Aug 2021: Our paper "Improving Deep Learning for HAR with shallow LSTMs" was was accepted at UbiComp/ ISWC 2021!
+- Aug 2021: Our paper "Tutorial on Deep Learning for HAR" was was accepted at UbiComp/ ISWC 2021!